Plea Deals

 Â

-Another factor that scares people into prison under a plea deal is overcharging.
-Prosecutors, as a regular course, will bring as many charges as they reasonably can at the beginning of a prosecution.
-They do that to preserve their case for trial.
-Over time, as the evidence comes in, some charges will be dropped while others will remain.
-An innocent person who is unfamiliar with the criminal justice system can be terrified by the long initial list.
-If that person also has an unskilled attorney, they can be easily coerced into taking a bad plea deal out of fear.Â
+Another factor that can push someone into prison under a plea deal is overcharging.
+Prosecutors routinely bring as many charges as reasonably possible at the beginning of a case to preserve their options for trial.
+Over time, some charges may be dropped while others remain.
+An innocent person unfamiliar with the criminal justice system can be terrified by the long initial list.
+If that person also has an unskilled attorney, they can be easily coerced into accepting a bad plea deal out of fear.

 Â

-To hear a full discussion about the pros and cons of plea deals, tune in to our episode linked above.
+To hear a full discussion about the pros and cons of plea deals, tune in to the episode linked above.
 Host Michael Semanchik sits down with special guests Justin Brooks, founder of the California Innocence Project, and former Los Angeles County Prosecutor Wayne Little.

 Â

-Special thanks to our sponsor Clio – Cloud-Based Legal Technology.
+Special thanks to our sponsor, Clio — Cloud-Based Legal Technology.

 Â